twilight-rs/twilight/http/README.md

 ## Semantic Versioning

-Library functionality unrelated to the Discord API is subject to standard SemVer rules.
+Library functionality unrelated to the Discord API is subject to standard Semantic Versioning rules.
 However, any functionality that relies on the Discord API may break in a minor release if it can not be avoided.

 ## Features